 The Foundation generally recognizes gifts as revenue when notified of an unconditional promise to give.
 Unconditional promises to give that are expected to be collected in future years are reported at the present value of their future cash flows.
-The discounts on these amounts are computed using risk-free interest rates at the time of the pledge, which are applicable to the years in which the pledges are scheduled to be received.
+The discounts on these amounts are computed using risk free interest rates at the time of the pledge, which are applicable to the years in which the pledges are scheduled to be received.
 Accretion of the discounts is included in contribution revenue.
-An allowance for uncollectible pledges is provided based upon management's judgment, including such factors as prior collection history, type of contribution and nature of the fundraising activity.
-A provision (or reversal) for uncollectible pledges of \$591,000 and \$(344,000) is included in the contributions, gifts and bequests caption within the statements of activities for the years ended June 30, 2020 and 2019, respectively.
+An allowance for uncollectible pledges is provided based upon management's judgment, including such factors as prior collection history, type of contribution and nature of the fund raising activity.
+A provision for uncollectible pledges of approximately \$1,127,000 and \$591,000 is included in the contributions, gifts and bequests caption within the statements of activities for the years ended June 30, 2021 and 2020, respectively.
 See note 3 for further discussion of pledges receivable.
 Investments received by gift are recorded at fair value at the date of donation.